openmobilityfoundation/curb-data-specification/metrics/README.md

 ### Query Parameters

-An agency may choose to make this endpoint static (and return all the available data at once in a single file) or dynamic (and allow the use of query parameters to filter the data).
+An agency may choose to make this endpoint static (and return all the available data at once in a single file) or dynamic (and allow the use of any or all of the query parameters below to filter the data).
 If dynamic, all query parameters are optional.

 | Name         | Type      | Required/Optional | Description                                    |
 | ------------ | --------- | ----------------- | ---------------------------------------------- |